GustavePate/lycheesync/README.md

 - `-v` **verbose mode**.
 A little more output
 - `-r` **replace album mode**.
 If a pre-existing album is found in Lychee that match a soon to be imported album.
 The pre-existing album is removed before hand.
-Usefull if you wan't to have lychee in slave mode only for a few albums
+Usefull if you want to have lychee in slave mode only for a few albums
 - `-d` **drop all mode**.
 Everything in Lychee is dropped before import.
 Usefull to make lychee a slave of another repository

 # Technical doc

-This code is pep8 compliant and well documented, if you wan't to contribute, thanks to keep it this way.
+This code is pep8 compliant and well documented, if you want to contribute, thanks to keep it this way.

 This project files are: